Luo-Liang/PaxosMadeSimpleMadeSimple/README.md

 2-3.
 Lock service

 2-4.
 Acceptor
+The data structure of the acceptor includes three queues: RequestNumberQueue, ConsensusQueue, and ProposalQueue.
+The RequestNumberQueue saves the highest accepted proposal number for each instance while the ConsensusQueue and ProposalQueue record the accepted value and promised proposal number of each instance.

+The protocol of the acceptor works as follows:
+(a) When it receives the PREPARE request, it firstly compares with its promised proposal number.
+If it's higher, the acceptor will send a promise request with a tuple <highest accepted number, accepted value>.
+Note that the highest accepted number is -1 in the beginning.
+Meanwhile, it also updates its ProposalQueue.
+If not, the acceptor will send a DENIAL request.
+(b) When it receives the ACCEPT request, it also compared with its promised pproposal number.
+If it's higher or equal, the acceptor will accept this value and update its RequestNumberQueue and ConsensusQueue.
+If not, the acceptor will send a DENIAL request.

+ save the

 3. How to run the experiment

 4. Trace Analysis

 5. Discussions
+(1) Why the acceptor maintain the queue instead of just one variable?
+Because we'd like to deal with multiple instances.
+(2) Why do have the denial request?
+The denial request is used to indicate the proposal whether the proposal number is smaller than the acceptor's expectation.

 This is a somewhat easy toy Paxos implementation.